HI in Local Group Dwarf Galaxies and Stripping by the Galactic Halo: Results

 \subsubsection{Newly Discovered Milky Way Satellites}

 We have examined the HIPASS and LAB data in the vicinity of the newly discovered satellites of the Local Group.
-In all the optical centers of the new satellites examined, except that of Leo T, there was no detection of an HI cloud along the line of sight.
-There was no evidence of HI near Leo IV, Leo V, Segue I, Coma Berenices, Bo\"{o}tes II, or Hercules in the HIPASS data, and we confirm non-detection and improve HI mass limits with HIPASS for Bo\"{o}tes I \citep{bailin07}.
-LAB data show no evidence of HI in Canis Venetici I or II, Ursa Major I or II, or Willman I. Upper limits for the HI mass in the undetected satellites are determined by the 5$\sigma$ detection limit and the distance to the satellite, and range from 13 M$_{\odot}$ to 3 $\times$ 10$^{4}$ M$_{\odot}$ (see Table 1).
+In all the optical centers of the new satellites examined, except that of Leo T, there was no detection of an HI cloud at the velocities of the dwarf galaxies.
+There was no evidence of HI near Leo V, Segue I, Coma Berenices, Bo\"{o}tes II, or Hercules in the HIPASS data, and we confirm the non-detection and improve the HI mass limit with HIPASS for Bo\"{o}tes I \citep{bailin07}.
+LAB data show no evidence of HI in Canis Venetici I or II, Ursa Major I or II, or Willman I. Upper limits for the HI masses of the undetected satellites are determined by the relevant 5$\sigma$ detection limit and the distance to the satellite; they range from 265 M$_{\odot}$ to 12 $\times$ 10$^{4}$ M$_{\odot}$ (see Table 1).

-The search for emission was completed within 100 \kms of the optical velocity of the dwarf.
-In four cases the optical velocity has not yet been determined and so the entire velocity range of the data was searched.
+The search for emission was completed within 100 \kms~of the optical velocity of the dwarf.
 In some channels Galactic emission is present which interferes with the ability to detect emission from the dwarf.
 This ``Galactic Interference Range'' is noted in Table 1.
-For three of the dwarf galaxies the optical velocity lies within the Galactic Interference Range.
+For three of the dwarf galaxies with non-detections the optical velocity lies within the Galactic Interference Range.
 In these cases the diffuse Galactic emission causes a higher noise level, and in order to set accurate mass limits the noise is calculated at the optical velocity.
-For the four galaxies without optical velocities the limit was set by the noise level beyond the channels with Galactic emission.
-These limits may need to be adjusted when optical velocities are obtained for these dwarfs.
+In addition, Leo IV has an HVC in the vicinity which causes the limit to be higher.
 The discrete nature of dwarf galaxy HI emission does generally make a detection rise out of the Galactic emission, as in the case of Leo T \citep{irwin07}.
 None of the new dwarfs show this type of discrete emission in their vicinity.